blenhenok/gtst_course/Day12_network.md

 - When you connect to some network an IP address will be generated and given(automatically by DHCP or static way).

 - Every IP address has two parts:
-    - **Network ID**: to identify the network, It classifies the network to which a specific host belongs.
+    - **Network ID**: to identify the network, It classifies the network to which a specific host belongs. denoted by 1s.
-    - **Host ID**: identify the user, uniquely identifies a specific host within a TCP/IP network.
+    - **Host ID**: identify the user, uniquely identifies a specific host within a TCP/IP network. denoted by 0s.

 **Example:**  192.168.123.12